by Tim Storm on July 31, 2010

 Va vs. CalVet | Down Payment Requirements

 The CalVet loan limit in California is $521,250, including the the financed Funding Fee.
-In some California Counties that limits is higher than VA, and in some counties it is lower.
+In some California Counties that limit is higher than VA, and in some counties it is lower.
 CalVet offers three basic programs: a 100% financing program, a 97% program, and a 80/20 program.
 There are subtle differences between these programs which need to be understood.
 While the 100% program allows the VA Funding Fee to be financed into the loan, just like the standard VA home loan program, the 97% program requires it be paid in escrow.
 This adds a considerable expense, on top of the down payment requirement.

 Interest Rates for VA and CalVet home loans